-In summary, in this section we argue that our results cannot be accounted for by cognitive biases and, in particular, by endogenous directionality and bounded rationality, including cognitive ability and confusion.
+In summary, we argue that our results cannot be accounted for by cognitive biases and, in particular, by endogenous directionality and bounded rationality, including cognitive ability and confusion.
 On the other hand, there is evidence that participants' behavior could be driven by emotional reactions due to the ego-relevance of the underlying state.
+We now discuss how information preferences shape belief updating.